react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator-2.0.md

 #### `header`

 Function that given `HeaderProps` returns a React Element, to display as a header.
-Setting to `null` hides header.

 Example: